-Our inversion boot reviews detail the pros and cons of some of the most popular boots on the market today.
-No matter what your specific needs are, we’ll help you find a boot that fits.
+Our inversion boots review detail the pros and cons of some of the most popular boots on the market today.
+No matter what your specific needs are, we’ll help you find the right gravity boots that fit.

-Want more information about the best gravity boots?
+Want more information about the best inversion boots?
 We’ve got you covered with an in-depth, comprehensive gravity boots guide.

 Best Overall: Teeter EZ-Up Gravity Boots

 Part of what sets the Teeter EZ-Up Gravity Boots apart from other inversion boots on the market is their versatility.